This post outlines how to watch IPTV on Roku.

 Staying Legal with IPTV

-- Use official apps only: Install apps exclusively from the official Roku Channel Store
+- Use official apps only: Install apps only from the official Roku Channel Store.

-- Verify service legitimacy: Choose established services with proper licensing agreements
+- Verify service legitimacy: Choose established platforms that have a proper licensing agreement.

-- Avoid unofficial channels: Never sideload unofficial IPTV apps or channels
+- Avoid unofficial channels: Never sideload unofficial IPTV apps or channels, or use services that look too good to be true.

 - Respect terms of service: Follow each service’s usage guidelines and restrictions